OCA/bank-payment/account_banking_sepa_direct_debit/README.rst

 Configuration
 =============

+For setting the SEPA creditor identifier:

+#.
+Go to Accounting > Configuration > Settings.
+#.
+On the field "SEPA Creditor Identifier" in the section *SEPA/PAIN*, you can
+   fill the corresponding identifier.

+If your country requires several identifiers (like Spain), you must:

+#.
+Go to *Accounting > Configuration > Settings*.
+#.
+On the section *SEPA/PAIN*, check the mark "Multiple identifiers".
+#.
+Now go to *Accounting > Configuration > Management > Payment Modes*.
+#.
+Create a payment mode for your specific bank.
+#.
+Fill the specific identifier on the field "SEPA Creditor Identifier".

+For defining a payment mode that uses SEPA direct debit:

+#.
+Go to *Accounting > Configuration > Management > Payment Modes*.
+#.
+Create a record.
-Create a Payment Mode dedicated to SEPA Direct Debit and select the Payment Method *SEPA Direct Debit for customers* (which is automatically created upon module installation) and check that this payment method uses the proper version of PAIN.
+#.
+Select the Payment Method *SEPA Direct Debit for customers* (which is
+   automatically created upon module installation).
+#.
+Check that this payment method uses the proper version of PAIN.
+#.
+If not, go *Accounting > Configuration > Management > Payment Methods*.
+#.
+Locate the "SEPA Direct Debit for customers" record and open it.
+#.
+Change the "PAIN version" according your needs.
+#.
+If you need to handle several PAIN versions, just duplicate the payment
+   method adjusting this field on each for having them.

 Usage
 =====